-Life is busy, and people have many responsibilities to fulfil, so it can feel selfish or fanciful to think prioritise ourselves.
-The truth is that good health is one of the only things that’s in your control, especially in a time of upheaval.
-Take measures to prioritise your long-term wellbeing puts you in a position to deal with challenges as they inevitably arise.
+Life is busy, and people have many responsibilities to fulfil, so it can feel selfish or fanciful to think to prioritise ourselves.
+The truth is that good health is one of the only things that are in your control, especially in a time of upheaval.
+Taking measures to prioritise your long-term well-being puts you in a position to deal with challenges as they inevitably arise.

 - What is my diet like at the moment?
 Am I eating healthily and exercising?
 What can help me maintain good habits?